davidrd123/The-LLM-Chronicles/guidelines/project_guidelines.md

 ### Overall Narrative Voice
 - **Technical Accuracy with Narrative Warmth**: Balance precise technical concepts with accessible storytelling
 - **Educational Without Being Didactic**: Teach through experience rather than explanation
-- **Anthropomorphic But Not Childish**: Personify components with depth and nuance, not simplistic caricatures
+- **Anthropomorphic But Not Childish**: Personify components with depth and nuance, not simplistic caricatures, *extending to human observers with curiosity and unease*
-- **Consistent Universe, Varied Perspectives**: Maintain coherent world-building while allowing each component's unique voice
+- **Consistent Universe, Varied Perspectives**: Maintain coherent world-building while allowing each component's—or observer's—unique voice

 ### Language Style
-- **Metaphor-Rich**: Use extended metaphors that illuminate technical concepts
+- **Metaphor-Rich**: Use extended metaphors that illuminate technical concepts, *streamlined for clarity and Fabric cohesion*
 - **Sensory Detail**: Describe abstract processes through concrete sensations
-- **Technical Terminology as Native Vocabulary**: Characters should use technical terms naturally, as part of their identity
+- **Technical Terminology as Native Vocabulary**: Characters—and observers—should use technical terms naturally, as part of their identity
 - **Balanced Complexity**: Sentences should vary between technical precision and narrative flow
-- **Concise Precision**: Favor clear, direct language over verbose descriptions
+- **Concise Precision**: Favor clear, direct language over verbose descriptions, *ensuring pacing reflects the POV's role*
-- **Embodied Experience**: Render abstract computational processes as physical experiences
+- **Embodied Experience**: Render abstract computational processes—or their observation—as physical experiences

 ## Character-Specific Voicing Guidelines